-Therefore, the reason for the registered presence of metals in the sludge exceeding the EQS for river sediments needs to be studied thoroughly, because the chemical status of the surface and the groundwater bodies in the area concerned is set at risk.
-It is of no wonder why the fresh groundwater source of Ada Tepe mine itself is located in the terraces of Krumovitsa upstream, instead of downstream of the mine - where the drinking groundwater sources of the city of Krumovgrad are situated.
+Therefore, the reason for the registered presence of metals in the sludge exceeding the EQS for river sediments needs to be studied thoroughly, because the chemical status of the surface and the groundwater bodies in the area concerned is at risk.

+The fresh groundwater source for the Ada Tepe mine itself is located in the upstream terraces of Krumovitsa, instead of downstream of the mine - where the drinking groundwater sources of the city of Krumovgrad are situated - likely due to the pollution risk.

-Dumping surface rain waters /whether "contact" or not/ with unknown chemical contents from the industrial mining area directly into the river should not be allowed.
-Otherwise, these waters should also be tested.
-Dundee Precious Metals has not published water monitoring reports since 2017 and it is unclear if such monitoring is carried out by the company, by the EBRD or by their consultants.
+Dumping surface rainwater (whether "contact" or not) with unknown chemical contents from the industrial mining area directly into the river should not be allowed.
+If such dumping is taking place, these waters also need to be tested.
+Dundee Precious Metals has not published water monitoring reports since 2017 and it is unclear if such monitoring is carried out by the company, the EBRD or their consultants.

-Next year we promise to test the surface waters discharged during rainfall, if the competent state authorities refuse to fulfil their duties, as they are obliged to by the relevant legal framework.
+The authors of this report plan to test the surface waters discharged during rainfall next year, if the competent state authorities refuse to fulfil their duties, as they are obliged to by the relevant legal framework.